Shannon Sharpe Went In on Trump and the NFL. It Is a Must-Watch.

 “Now, I’m unimpressed because this wasn’t a protest, this was unity.
 So what are we showing solidarity against, Skip?
 We’re showing solidarity because President Trump, he challenged the very men, wealthy, wealthy men, billionaires, and he told them what you should do when someone protests, you should fire them,” Sharpe told the Undisputed panel.

 Sharpe added the owners do not like to be told what to do.
-He continued to point out that Trump had not called anyone a “son of a bitch” until until referencing Colin Kaepernick’s protest of the national anthem.
+He continued to point out that Trump had not called anyone a “son of a bitch” until referencing Colin Kaepernick’s protest of the national anthem.